Choczewo

-Choczewo lies on the disused Wejherowo to Garczegorze railway line (PKP rail line 230), and had a station on it on the north side of the village.
+Choczewo lies on a disused railway line from Wejherowo to Garczegorze (PKP rail line 230), and had a station on it on the north side of the village.

-It is home to the Choczewo Municipal Education Team, which is housed in the 18th-century manor house of the von Dzieciskich family in the southern part of the village.
+It is home to the Choczewo Municipal Education Team, which is housed in the 18th-century manor house of the von Dzięcielski family in the southern part of the village.

 For details of the history of the region, see History of Pomerania.

-The village has a population of 1,310.

 In 2011, Choczewo was selected, along with two other sites (Gąski and Żarnowiec), to host the first Polish nuclear power plant, scheduled to be built 9 years later.
 In 2014, a government study postponed the opening of this first Polish plant to 2024.
 Then, in early 2015, the Minister of Finance postponed commissioning to 2027.

-On December 22, 2021, Polskie Elektrownie Jądrowe announced the preferred location for Poland's first commercial nuclear power plant at a site called Lubiatowo-Kopalino near the village to the northwest.
+On 22 December 2021, Polskie Elektrownie Jądrowe announced the preferred location for Poland's first commercial nuclear power plant at a site called Lubiatowo-Kopalino, northwest to the village.